 What are shed varnishes?

-Shed varnishes are essentially coating systems that form a protective layer over the shed timbers to seal and protect them.
-Varnish or coating type systems are better suited to smooth planed or tongue & groove sheds, summer-houses and log cabins whereas coloured shed paints and shed stains can be used on both smooth planed and rough sawn, featherboard, or shiplap sheds
+Shed varnishes are coating systems that form a protective layer over the shed timbers to seal and protect them.
+Varnish or coating type systems are better suited to smooth planed and tongue & groove sheds, summer-houses, and log cabins whereas coloured shed paints and shed stains can be used on both smooth planed and rough sawn featherboard, or shiplap sheds

 Which varnish is best for sheds?